treeverse/lakeFS/clients/java-legacy/docs/StagingApi.md

     String branch = "branch_example"; // String |
     String path = "path_example"; // String | relative to the branch
     StagingMetadata stagingMetadata = new StagingMetadata(); // StagingMetadata |
-    String ifNoneMatch = "*"; // String | Currently supports only \"*\" to allow uploading an object only if one doesn't exist yet. try {
+    String ifNoneMatch = "*"; // String | Set to \"*\" to atomically allow the upload only if the key has no object yet.
+Other values are not supported. try {
       ObjectStats result = apiInstance.linkPhysicalAddress(repository, branch, path, stagingMetadata, ifNoneMatch);
       System.out.println(result);